EMV Chip Cards Are Slow To Reach Gas Pumps

 In addition, as depicted in Figure 1, prospect and customer segmentation can be a key component of focusing growth strategy investments on areas of greatest opportunity.
 For instance, segmentation can help a bank determine areas for product refinement to both improve experiences for existing credit cardholders and tap into unserved or underserved markets.
 We also see segmentation as the prudent way for many banks to carefully venture outside of their existing retail banking customer bases through twinning analysis to identify characteristics their most profitable cardholder segments may share with non-relationship prospect pools.

 Card issuers see only one dimension of customers.
 However, there is significant information asymmetry with other players in the value chain, namely, payment networks, merchant acquirers and merchants.
-Issuers capture data about and cardholder details only, while merchant acquirers see details on merchants and transactions, merchants collect data on their customers and purchase basket, and the payment networks record data on movement of funds between these players and authorization tokens.
+Issuers capture data about #cards and cardholder details only, while merchant acquirers see details on merchants and transactions, merchants collect data on their customers and purchase basket, and the payment networks record data on movement of funds between these players and authorization tokens.
 Building a cross-payment cycle data view allows creation of rich micro-segments for hyper-personalization (Figure 2).
 It also enables banks to conduct merchant, store and product-level marketing studies, generate early warning indicators for fraud and delinquency, and create visibility into customer and industry trends.

 Collection, cleaning and deciphering this data exhaust is an onerous task.
 However, advancements in artificial intelligence capabilities, like machine learning and Big Data, is making it easier and faster than ever before.